François Reichenbach: Work as a director

 This bulimic of images films tirelessly what he observes according to his inspiration and his wanderings.
 Above all, he likes to present himself as a musician.
 He has made more than a hundred documentaries, alternating between France, the United States and Mexico, with a very personal filmography and artistic reports close to journalism.
-He has made a wide variety of portraits, including the film-maker Orson Welles, musicians Yehudi Menuhin, Arthur Rubinstein, Mstislav Rostropovitch, Manitas de Plata, popular artists such as Johnny Hallyday, Sylvie Vartan, Barbara, Mireille Mathieu, Diane Dufresne, Vince Taylor, soccer players Pelé and Pascal Olmeta, the matador El Cordobés, the sculptor Arman, the guitarist Manitas de Plata, the painter Marguerite Dunoyer de Segonzac, the cigar merchant Zino Davidoff, the conductor Herbert von Karajan, and the actresses Jeanne Moreau and Brigitte Bardot.
+He has made a wide variety of portraits, including the film-maker Orson Welles, musicians Yehudi Menuhin, Arthur Rubinstein, Mstislav Rostropovich, Manitas de Plata, popular artists such as Johnny Hallyday, Sylvie Vartan, Barbara, Mireille Mathieu, Diane Dufresne, Vince Taylor, soccer players Pelé and Pascal Olmeta, the matador El Cordobés, the sculptor Arman, the guitarist Manitas de Plata, the painter Marguerite Dunoyer de Segonzac, the cigar merchant Zino Davidoff, the Austrian conductor Herbert von Karajan, and the actresses Jeanne Moreau and Brigitte Bardot.

 François Reichenbach is also the author of the scopitone (the ancestor of the video clip) of Bonnie and Clyde (1967) sung by Serge Gainsbourg and Brigitte Bardot.

 In 1960, his first feature film, Unusual America, caused a sensation with its new style, its impression of truth and the originality of its vision.
 It filmed the American citizen from his birth to his death in all the comical, burlesque and unusual circumstances of his life.

 In 1964, he received the Palme d'Or at the Cannes Film Festival for his short film La Douceur du village.
 It shows with simplicity and poetry the life of a country schoolboy in the village of Loué.
-Then, François Reichenbach received the Oscar for best documentary film in 1970 for L'Amour de la vie - Artur Rubinstein.
+Then, François Reichenbach received the Academy Award for Best Documentary Feature Film in 1970 for Arthur Rubinstein – The Love of Life.

 At the end of his life he returned to Geneva, the city of his musical studies, to make four films: The Art of Cigar Smoking by Zino Davidoff (1983), Geneva (1988), Nestlé by Reichenbach (1990) and Swiss Faces for the 700th anniversary of the Swiss Confederation (1991).